All you need to know about the city of

 In the 12th century, Bolesław III Wrymouth established the so-called Głogów March.
 The term march dates back to the Frankish Empire and referred to a militarized border zone designed to defend the realm from invasions.
 The Głogów March was accountable only to the Duke of Poland himself.

-Ironically, it was Bolesław Wrymouth who, in 1138, decided to divide Poland among his sons—a move that began the period known as the Fragmentation of Poland.
+It was also, Bolesław Wrymouth who, in 1138, decided to divide Poland among his sons—a move that began the period known as the Fragmentation of Poland.
 During this era, regional dukes gained increasing autonomy and, in some cases, full independence from the senior duke based in Kraków.

 Głogów at the Center of Piast Politics